 4 Important Things You Need When Buying a Home

 There are 4 important things you will need when buying your first home.
-This list will cover some of the most common items with costs involved, but there may be additional things required of you by your
+This list will cover some of the most common items and the costs involved.
+Keep in mind, there may be additional things required of you by your

 - Mortgage pre-approval: If you are not paying cash for your home, you will need a mortgage pre-approval from your mortgage lender.
 This is the seller’s assurance that they will be taking the property off the market for a qualified buyer.
 There is no charge for a mortgage pre-approval.

 - Escrow deposit: Once you make an offer you will be required to put down an escrow deposit, also referred to as a good faith deposit.
 This proves that you are serious about buying the home and assures the seller that you will not walk away from the transaction.
 In Sarasota, Florida, earnest money is usually 10% or less and is held by a title company or the listing brokers office.
 In many cases you can get your earnest money back if something goes wrong with the home purchase, otherwise, the earnest money is applied towards your down payment and closing costs.